 Councillors on the Carnival Working Group: Cllrs Louise Hillier-Wheal and Anne Winstanley

-Representatives to the Eastleigh & District Association of Parish and Town Councils: Cllrs Dean and Lyon
+Representatives to the Eastleigh & District Association of Parish and Town Councils: Cllrs Anne Dean and Martin Lyon

-Representatives to the Airport Consultative Committee: Cllrs Lyon and Winstanley
+Representatives to the Airport Consultative Committee: Cllrs Martin Lyon and Anne Winstanley

 Representative to the Parochial Charities: Cllr Anne Winstanley